The Bird’s Word Blog

 Panama – International airport is now open.
-All visitors are required to have a PCR COVID-19 test done within 48 hours before arrival or a test can be taken directly at the airport on arrival for $30.
+All visitors are required to have a PCR COVID-19 test done within 48 hours before arrival or a test can be taken directly at the airport on arrival for $50.
+Each individual entering Panama must complete and sign an electronic sworn affidavit prior to check-in.
 Movement around the countries is allowed.
 Masks are obligatory in all public, outdoors, and interior spaces.
 All suppliers and hotels have protocols in place as well as hygiene and cleaning procedures.

-Peru – International airports are accepting travelers though there are currently no direct flights from the U.S. Visitors may be subject to health screenings, and travelers exhibiting Covid-19 symptoms may be subject to testing and/or quarantine.
-You must arrive with a negative PCR COVID-19 test results issued within 72 hours before departure of the flight.
+Peru – International airports are accepting travelers.
+Visitors may be subject to health screenings, and travelers exhibiting Covid-19 symptoms may be subject to testing and/or quarantine.
+You must arrive with a negative PCR COVID-19 test results issued within 72 hours before departure of the flight or an antigen test done within 24 hours.
+Complete an affidavit of health.
 Facemasks are required in all airports and a plastic face shield is required during flights.
 Restaurants and shops have reopened with limited capacity.